xriv3r/OnePiece/README.md

 # One Piece

-[One Piece](https://onepiece.sh) is a treasure chest for me.
-These scripts are proper tools which help me save time.
+[One Piece](https://onepiece.sh) is a treasure chest for programmers.
+These scripts are proper tools which help programmers save time.
 You are welcome to contribute your code.

 ## Install